UI Extension Javascript API

 To help with this use case, it is possible to access some of the attributes of the selected item.

-The following attributes of an item are available:
+The following attributes of an item are available by default:

 JavaScript